careerbytecode/ai-ml-3-month-internship/Project03-GitHub-Repo-Analyzer/README.md

 ├── data/                             # Stores project-related documentation or raw inputs │   └── data_note(github).pdf         # Instructions on using GitHub repository URLs
 │
-├── outputs/                          # Output visualizations or models │   ├── graphs/                       # Bar charts and other matplotlib visualizations │   └── working_model/                # Any processed or saved models/results
+├── outputs/                                 # Output visualizations or models │   ├── graphs/Barchart                      # Bar charts and other matplotlib visualizations
+│   └── working_model/ Step_1 and Step_2     # Any processed or saved models/results
 │
 ├── src/                              # Source logic for API and plotting │   ├── main.py                       # CLI-based analyzer entry point